swiftlang/swift-evolution/proposals/XXXX-function-builders.md

 It is common for DSLs to want to introduce shorthands which might not be unreasonable to introduce into the global scope.
 For example, `p` might be a reasonable name in the context of our `HTMLBuilder` DSL, but actually introducing a global function named `p` just for DSL use is quite unfortunate.
 Contextual lookups like `.p` will generally not work at the top level in DSLs because they will be interpreted as continuations of the previous statement.
 It would be good if there was some way for the DSL to affect lexical lookup within transformed functions (although this might be unfortunate for features like code-completion and diagnostics).

+It might be a good idea to allow attributes directly on closures so that the builder transform can be specifically requested (or suppressed, if there's a well-known no-op transform).

 ## Alternatives considered

 There are a number of ways that a similar “structured data” DSL could be embedded in Swift that would work today.
 Some of these have been discussed above in part.

+### Children as arguments

 First, children could be written out in as arguments: